mowoe/heartbeat/README.md

 1. A MySQL (or mariadb) Database, in future maybe other ones will be supported too. **ALL** columns except id and Filename (no matter in which table) have to have a standard value, for example NULL.
 2. The first Table has to be created with the four mandatory columns (id, Filename, uploaded_date, origin).
 3. After that, you can create as much tables as you want, one for each softeare that will be processing the images

+### Docker Container Build

+For an easier build, there is a docker Image, which you have to build by yourself.
+A Dockerfile is located in the docker/ folder.
+Steps to build:

+1. Create a db_auth.json file with the credentials to a mysql database, under the scheme of db_auth_sample.sjon
+2. Build it!
+3. Run it!

 ### A little sitenote: